doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ## Conclusion

-IPVM Sentinel AI represents a transformative approach to security technology intelligence, moving beyond basic information retrieval to deliver sophisticated analysis, prediction, and decision support.
-By combining IPVM's authoritative knowledge base with advanced artificial intelligence technologies, Sentinel AI becomes an indispensable partner for security professionals navigating increasingly complex technology decisions.
+IPVM Platform AI represents a transformative approach to security technology intelligence, moving beyond basic information retrieval to deliver sophisticated analysis, prediction, and decision support.
+By combining IPVM's authoritative knowledge base with advanced artificial intelligence technologies, Platform AI becomes an indispensable partner for security professionals navigating increasingly complex technology decisions.

 The platform's AI capabilities will continuously evolve, leveraging new research, user interactions, and technological advancements to provide ever more valuable insights.
-From strategic planning through implementation and optimization, IPVM Sentinel AI will guide security professionals toward informed decisions based on objective performance data and sophisticated analysis.
+From strategic planning through implementation and optimization, IPVM Platform AI will guide security professionals toward informed decisions based on objective performance data and sophisticated analysis.

 As physical security technologies grow increasingly sophisticated and interconnected, the need for intelligent decision support has never been greater.
-IPVM Sentinel AI meets this need with capabilities that augment human expertise, enabling better, faster, and more confident security technology decisions.
+IPVM Platform AI meets this need with capabilities that augment human expertise, enabling better, faster, and more confident security technology decisions.